Dream-Part-II/ankr-research/asylo-framework-evaluation/README.md

 * Does it support debugging (incl. enclave)?
 How well is it supported?
 * How flexible is it?
 Can the developer use low-level SGX APIs for specific operations not yet supported by Asylo such as remote attestation?
 * Are gRPC inside enclaves TLS-terminated?
-  * Secure gRPC model is going to be supported soon according to https://groups.google.com/forum/#!topic/asylo-users/-0LoLbgS3kg but it's not
+  * Secure gRPC model is going to be supported soon according to https://groups.google.com/forum/#!topic/asylo-users/-0LoLbgS3kg but it's not documented yet
 * How to integrate enclave application w/ existing products like BOINC? gRPC-based APIs?